 Buffett shows there need be no conflict between growth and value stocks or dividend and growth stocks.
 Any investor can be a dividend investor because there are growth and value stocks that pay dividends.

 Buffett considers cash one of the most important value characteristics.
-Some people will consider companies such as Facebook (FB) and Amazon (AMZN) will consider value stocks because of the cash.
-Facebook had $55.620 billion in cash and short-term investments on September 30, 2020.
+Some people will consider companies such as Meta (FB) and Amazon (AMZN) because of the cash flow.

 Buffett shows the line between value and growth stocks is blurred.
 A growth stock can be a value stock.